MAS-UniGe/DungeonCrawler/README.md

-## Individual Project for the Symbolic and Distributed AI course, University of Genova, IT
+## Individual Project for the Symbolic and Distributed AI and Natural Language Processing courses, University of Genova, IT
 ## Author: Andrea Stucchi
 ## Teacher: Viviana Mascardi